waocats/crabgo/src/doc/src/reference/source-replacement.md

 * Mirroring --- sources can be replaced with an equivalent version which acts as a cache for crates.io itself.

-Cargo has a core assumption about source replacement that the source code is exactly the same from both sources.
+Crabgo has a core assumption about source replacement that the source code is exactly the same from both sources.
 Note that this also means that a replacement source is not allowed to have crates which are not present in the original source.

 As a consequence, source replacement is not appropriate for situations such as patching a dependency or a private registry.
-Cargo supports patching dependencies through the usage of [the `[patch]` key][overriding dependencies], and private registry support is described in [the Registries chapter][registries].
+Crabgo supports patching dependencies through the usage of [the `[patch]` key][overriding dependencies], and private registry support is described in [the Registries chapter][registries].

-When using source replacement, running commands like `cargo publish` that need to contact the registry require passing the `--registry` option.
+When using source replacement, running commands like `crabgo publish` that need to contact the registry require passing the `--registry` option.
 This helps avoid any ambiguity about which registry to contact, and will use the authentication token for the specified registry.